RohiniSalla/world_development_explorer/wdx_analysis.md

 <p align="center">
   <img width="900" height="600" src="https://github.com/RohiniSalla/world_development_explorer/blob/main/charts/bub_1.png">
 </p>
+From the year 2005 to 2010 the germany had the highest CO2 emissions and Japan had the lowest but United states had the highest fuel consumptuon percentage.

 <p align="center">
   <img width="900" height="600" src="https://github.com/RohiniSalla/world_development_explorer/blob/main/charts/bub_2.png">
 </p>
+In the year 2010, United states CO2 emission percentage increased to that of germany.
+Furthermore, the Japan's CO2 content in the atmosphjere is also increased.

 <p align="center">
   <img width="900" height="600" src="https://github.com/RohiniSalla/world_development_explorer/blob/main/charts/bub_3.png">
 </p>

-From the above bar graph, we can see that although there is an increase in CO2 emissions in the united states, the PM2.5 exposure in the US is decreased gradually.
-Therefore, the analysis on the other contributing factors help us in finding the answers.
+By the year 2015, the fuel dependency is increased in the japan, showing similar change in the CO2 emissions and mortality rate percentage of diseases from air pollutants.